ravagerr/blog-portfolio/README.md

 A fully responsive sample blog and portfolio template, built from scratch using modern web development techniques.
 The base design of the website is from https://xd.adobe.com/spec/75d448ea-569a-4b7e-721b-9bbd3b2b97b9-03e5/flow

+View the website here: https://ravagerr.github.io/blog-portfolio/Front-end%20Mastery/index.html

+NOTE: The contact form is not functional.
+If you would like to get in touch, please do so on the other links provided.

 ## Features

 1. Google fonts ✅